paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-051-claims-effective-dates-and-payments.md

 (2) Such request may specifically indicate whether such review is requested by a higher-level adjudicator at the same office within the agency of original jurisdiction or by an adjudicator at a different office of the agency of original jurisdiction.
 The Secretary shall not deny such request for review by an adjudicator at a different office of the agency of original jurisdiction without good cause.

-**(c) Decision.—** Notice of a higher-level review decision under this section shall be provided in writing and shall include a general statement—
+**(c) Decision.—** Notice of a higher-level review decision under this section shall be provided to the claimant (and any representative of such claimant) and shall include a general statement—

 (1) reflecting whether evidence was not considered pursuant to subsection (d); and